We are here for you Cedar Valley!

 From the onset of this situation, we have been listening to the appropriate sources for accurate and up-to-date information.
 Please know that we are taking extra precautions to sanitize our office and are following the CDC Public Health Guidelines.

-As things evolve, we are actively monitoring the situation and assessing risks, and are ready to implement immediate changes to ensure a high level of safety, should such a need occur.
-We will continue to communicate with you in a timely and transparent way so you can continue to visit us with confidence.
+As things evolve, we will continue to communicate with you in a timely and transparent way so you can continue to visit us with confidence.

-For over 44 years, we have been committed to providing our patients and community with high-quality chiropractic care and amazing customer service.
-We’ll be here throughout this situation to serve you, our loyal patients, and take whatever steps are necessary to make sure your health and safety are protected as you visit us during this time.
+For over 45 years, we have been committed to providing our patients and community with high-quality chiropractic care and amazing customer service, where we treat you like family.
+We’ll be here throughout this situation to serve you and take whatever steps are necessary to make sure your health and safety are protected as you visit us during this time.
 We appreciate your loyalty and patience.

 Please take good care of yourselves and each other.